costicaaa/hugo-blog/content/posts/hacking-a-free-blogging-system-with-emails/index.md

 Now that we have "solved" the `compute` part, let's look into storage.
 I remembered reading about https://www.ilovefreesoftware.com/01/windows/internet/plugins/how-to-store-files-as-bookmarks-in-browser-and-sync-across-devices.html, and then it struck me.
 Yes, there are other free storage offerings in the cloud - found by a simple google search.

-:sunglasses: But I'm not going to use them.
+😎 But I'm not going to use them.

 #### Compute & Storage - `Firebase`